AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

     ![Loyalty Result](../assets/data-generator/images/loyalty-result.png)

-1. Now let's login to [Adobe Experience Platform UI](https://platform.adobe.com/) and navigate to datasets.
+1. Now let's login to [Adobe Experience Platform interface](https://platform.adobe.com/) and navigate to datasets.
 1. Open the `Luma Loyalty Dataset` dataset, and under the dataset activity window, you can view a successful batch run that ingested 1000 records.
 You can also click on the preview dataset option to verify the records ingested.
+You might need to wait several minutes to confirm that 1000 [!UICONTROL New Profile Fragments] were created.
      ![Loyalty Dataset](../assets/data-generator/images/loyalty-dataset.png)
-1. Repeat steps 1-4 to run the other collections:
+1. Repeat steps 1-3 to run the other collections:
     * `2-Luma-CRM-Data.postman_collection.json` creates a schema and populated dataset for CRM data of customers.
-The schema is based on XDM Individual Profile class that comprises Demographic Details, Personal Contact Details, Preference Details and custom identity field groups.
+The schema is based on XDM Individual Profile class that comprises Demographic Details, Personal Contact Details, Preference Details and a custom identity field group.
     * `3-Luma-Product-Catalog.postman_collection.json` creates a schema and populated dataset for product catalog information.
-The schema is based on a custom, product catalog class and uses a custom, product catalog field group.
+The schema is based on a custom product catalog class and uses a custom product catalog field group.
     * `4-Luma-Offline-Purchase-Events.postman_collection.json` creates a schema and populated dataset for offline purchase event data of customers.
-The schema is based on XDM ExperienceEvent class and comprises the custom identity and Commerce Details field groups.
+The schema is based on XDM ExperienceEvent class and comprises a custom identity and Commerce Details field groups.

 ## Using Newman {#newman}